 Seated upon a lotus-throne to the right of Samantabhadri is Guru Rinpoche or Padmasambhava, who wears his characteristic lotus-hat and the three robes that represent his mastery of the three Buddhist yanas or 'vehicles' of the Hinayana, Mahayana, and Vajrayana traditions.
 He holds a golden vajra in his right hand, while his left palm supports a nectar-filled skull-cup and a long-life vase, and his khatvanga rests in the crook of his left arm.

 To Saraha's left is the dakini Yeshe Tsogyal, the principal Tibetan consort of Guru Rinpoche, who wears embroidered silk garments, felt boots, golden ornaments, and a five-jeweled tiara.
 With her two hands she makes the bindu-kapala-mudra, as she holds a skull-cup filled with nectar in front of her heart.

-To the right of Guru Rinpoche is Dudjom Lingpa (1835-1904), who has a topknot like a mahasiddha and wears silk robes as he sits enthroned upon a tiger-skin.
-With his raised right hand he holds a ritual-dagger or phurba made from meteorite iron, while another phurba is tucked into his belt.
+To the right of Guru Rinpoche is Dudjom Lingpa (1835-1904), who is bearded like a mahasiddha and carries a terma text on top of his head.
+He wears silk robes and bone earrings as he sits upon a tiger-skin and his throne.
+With his extended right and left hands he holds a golden vajra, and a ritual-dagger or phurba made from meteorite iron.
 Dudjom Lingpa's main disciple, Gyurme Ngedon Wongpo, appears to the left of Yeshe Tsogyal, holding a skull-cup and wearing the robes and the pointed red hat of a Nyingma lama.
-While Dudjom Rinpoche, Jigdral Yeshe Dorje (1904-87), appears below Dudjom Lingpa on the far right, holding a golden treasure vase in his left hand.
+While Dudjom Rinpoche, Jigdral Yeshe Dorje (1904-87), appears below Dudjom Lingpa on the far right, holding a treasure casket in his left hand.

 © text by Robert Beer